nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Features

-### Viewing all selected universities: list /suni
+### Viewing all selected universities: `list /suni`
 Displays all universities added by the user.
-Format: list /suni
+Format: `list /suni`
 Examples:
-list /suni
+`list /suni`
 [35] Singapore Management Univeristy
 [69] University of Leeds
 [77] - University of Waterloo

-### Viewing all selected modules: list /smod
+### Viewing all selected modules: `list /smod`
 Displays all modules added by the user.
-Format: list /smod
+Format: `list /smod`
 Examples:
-list /smod
+`list /smod`
 Here are the modules in the list:
 [1] CS1010 : Programming Methodology
 [2] CS1231 : Discrete Structures
 [3] CS3233 : Competitive Programming

+### Viewing all master universities: `list /muni`
+Displays all universities from the master list.
+Format: `list /muni`
+Examples:
+`list /muni`
+Here are the modules in the list:
+[1] ACC1701X : Accounting for Decision Makers
+[2] ACC2706 : Managerial Accounting
+[3] AR2102 : Design 4
+...
+[803] TR3008 : Technological Innovation
+[804] UD5221 : Urban Design Theory and Disco
+[805] UD5628 : Critique of Contemporary Urban Design

+### Viewing all master modules: `list /mmod`
+Displays all modules from the master list.
+Format: `list /mmod`
+Examples:
+`list /mmod`
+Here are the universities and module mappings in the list:
+[1] - Aarhus School of Business
+[2] - Aarhus University
+[3] - Arizona State University
+...
+[78] - Uppsala University
+[79] - Waseda University
+[80] - Western University

 ### Adding a todo: `todo`
 Adds a new item to the list of todo items.